 She has also led the YWCA’s expansion of digital services with the launch of YShop.org (e-commerce platform), womenshealthexchange.org (health insurance and information) and the MPWR mobile app (community engagement).
 She was included in the Chicago Tribune’s Blue Sky Innovation “Blue Network” list for top 100 innovators in Chicago and earned Good City Chicago’s Innovative Leader Award.

-McWhorter received a Bachelor of Business Administration degree from the University of Wisconsin-Madison and an MBA from Northwestern University’s Kellogg School of Management.
+McWhorter received a BSBA from the University of Wisconsin-Madison and an MBA from Northwestern University’s Kellogg School of Management.

 Alex J. Pollock is a distinguished senior fellow with the R Street Institute in Washington D.C., providing thought and policy leadership on financial issues.
 He joined R Street in January 2016 from the American Enterprise Institute, where he was a resident fellow from 2004–2015.

-Pollock received his bachelor’s degree from Williams College, a master’s in philosophy from the University of Chicago, and a Master of Public Affairs degree in international affairs from Princeton University.
+Pollock received his BS from Williams College, an MBA in Philosophy from the University of Chicago, and a MPA in International Affairs from Princeton University.

 James J. Radous III is president of UniCarriers Americas and corporate/executive officer of Mitsubishi Logisnext Americas.
 Through his leadership, he has guided UniCarriers through a major acquisition to global powerhouse Mitsubishi Heavy Industries, overseen a significant expansion of manufacturing capabilities, and led the implementation of a state-of-the-art ERP system to drive greater efficiency and productivity into the company’s operation.

 At UniCarriers, Radous has overseen a major brand change; a dramatic rise in sales, market share and profitability; and has led the development of a new corporate culture placing an emphasis on teamwork and unmatched product reliability.